omritriki/BIU-Points-Calculator/README.md

 ## Features

-- Upload your PDF gradesheet.
+- Upload your PDF gradesheet
-- Select your degree and starting year.
+- Select your degree and starting year
-- Calculate total credit points and GPA dynamically.
+- Calculate total credit points and GPA
-- Accessible online from any device.
+- Accessible online from any device

 ## Directory Structure